FROM ALLOWED CONDITIONALLY

 Each person is limited to a maximum of 20 spare batteries.

 For more information on dangerous goods, visit the FAA's Pack Safeopens in a new window page and TSA What Can I Bringopens in a new window page.
-Additional information concerning recalled consumer batteries and battery systems may be located on the Consumer Product Safety Commissionopens in a new window page.
+Damaged, defective or recalled lithium batteries must not be carried in carry-on or checked baggage.
+Additional information concerning recalled consumer batteries and battery systems may be located on the Consumer Product Safety Commissionopens in a new window website.

 Although Delta Air Lines is aware of various state laws that allow recreational or medical marijuana possession, the TSA has stated that possession of marijuana, even medical marijuana, is illegal under federal law and that it will refer passengers traveling with marijuana to law enforcement authorities.
 Accordingly, Delta Air Lines does not allow passenger to transport marijuana on our flights.